Apoc101/TerminaLibs/README.md

 Check ``Program.cs`` in the ``src`` file to see how it actually works.

+# You need .NET 5.0 to run the EXE

 To run, download the release and double click ``MadLibs.exe``